leostall/tech-class/README.md

-# Tec Class - Classroom Automation and Attendance Control System
+# Tech Class - Classroom Automation and Attendance Control System

 ## 📘 Introduction
-**Tec Class** is a project focused on automating student attendance and managing classroom equipment to improve the efficiency of the learning environment.
+**Tech Class** is a project focused on automating student attendance and managing classroom equipment to improve the efficiency of the learning environment.
 By implementing **RFID technology**, the system records student presence, eliminating the time spent on manual attendance and enhancing classroom management.

 ## 🎯 Objective
-The primary goal of **Tec Class** is to **optimize classroom time** by automating attendance and controlling various classroom devices, such as lights, projectors, and fans, based on real-time data.
+The primary goal of **Tech Class** is to **optimize classroom time** by automating attendance and controlling various classroom devices, such as lights, projectors, and fans, based on real-time data.

 ## ⚙️ Features
 - **Automated Attendance**: Uses RFID tags to record student and teacher presence, updating in real-time.